55th Street station

-The 55th Street station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 55th Street and 13th Avenue in Borough Park, Brooklyn.
+The 55th Street station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 55th Street, 13th Avenue and New Utrecht Avenue in Borough Park, Brooklyn.
 It is served by the D train at all times.
 The station opened in 1916, and had its platforms extended in the 1960s.

 History

 55th Street station opened on June 24, 1916 along with the first portion of the BMT West End Line from 36th Street on the BMT Fourth Avenue Line to 18th Avenue station.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.

 The platforms at the station were extended in the 1960s to 615 feet to accommodate ten-car trains.

 The station house was renovated as part of the Metropolitan Transportation Authority's 2005-2009 Capital Program.
 Square windows were installed in the mezzanine and chain link fences separate the street stairs from the platform ones.